-Under the direction of trombonist Jeff Bush, Jazz Workshop focuses on students growing as jazz musicians in the traditional big band/jazz orchestra format.
+Jazz Workshop focuses on students growing as jazz musicians in the traditional big band/jazz orchestra format.
 Specific attention is given to sectional/ensemble playing, improving sight reading skills, improvisation, and familiarization of different styles.
 Jazz Workshop studies historically significant repertoire that also provides an opportunity to hone skills that are essential to the working jazz musician.
 The music of the great master bands of the idiom including Count Basie, Duke Ellington, and Thad Jones form the bedrock of the group's "book."
 Jazz Workshop performs at least twice annually on campus.

 Vocal Jazz Ensemble is a small ensemble, 8–12 students, that is designed to equip the aspiring jazz singer to sing outside of a solo environment and immerse themselves in developing the skill set of an ensemble singer.
 Singers will attain these goals by learning how to develop communication skills amongst each other, engaging in discussion surrounding interpretive opinions as they pertain to the jazz idiom, and learning of the repertoire of jazz composers/arrangers both past and present.
 The VJE will have multiple performance opportunities.
 Placement in the ensemble is by audition only.
 Any music major may audition for the vocal ensemble.
 Students outside of the music school may audition by invitation only.